dylan-lang/dylan-tool/README.md

 the way everyone currently expects to work on Dylan.
 Better support for numbered versions can come later.

-* Show installed versions (if any) in the 'list' command.

-* Add a --installed option to the 'list' command.

 * Push my changes to uncommon-dylan, since dylan-tool depends on it.

 * Put all non-opendylan packages in the Catalog at version "head".